Research Fellow (Ancient Coins as Related Cultural Heritage – ARCH project)

 My main research interests are Greek and Roman coins.
-My current research focuses on the coinage in the name of Alexander the Great as part of the Oxford–Paris Alexander project.
-As part of the project I have photographed, catalogued and made available through the Heberden Coin Room’s Web App the Ashmolean’s collection of nearly 900 coins in the name of Alexander.
-I am also examining the impact and production of the vast numbers of coins struck during Alexander’s reign and in particular those issued at Damascus.
-As a member of the Coin Hoards of the Roman Empire project I support the many international collaborators of the project and am collecting and inputting data on hoards from Central and Southern Italy into the project Web App.
+I am currently working on ancient Spanish coins in the Ashmolean collection, which will be digitised and made available through the Heberden Coin Room web app.
+Recently, my research has focused on the coinage in the name of Alexander the Great as part of the now-finished Oxford–Paris Alexander project.
+I examined the impact and production of the vast numbers of coins struck during Alexander’s reign and in particular those issued at Damascus.
+I have also worked on the Coin Hoards of the Roman Empire project supporting the many international collaborators of the project and collecting and inputting data on hoards from Pompeii, the Netherlands, and France into the project web app.

 2014.
 Heliocles and Laodice of Bactria: A Reconsideration, Numismatic Chronicle 174, 45–59

 Ancient Coins as Related Cultural Heritage (ARCH)

 Oxford-Paris Alexander project (OPAL)